-"I have to admit that I am getting more hopeful," Dudley, a permanent voter on the Fed's policy-setting committee, told students and professors at Queens College in New York.
+"I have to admit that I am getting more hopeful," Dudley, a permanent voter on the Fed's policy committee, was to tell a gathering at Queens College in New York.

 "Not only do we have some better data in hand, but also the fiscal drag, which has been holding the economy back, is likely to abate considerably over the next few years at the same time that the fundamental underpinnings of the economy are improving."

-In late September, Dudley said the labor market was not yet healthy and the broader recovery still needed monetary support from the Fed.
+The last time he weighed in publicly on the state of the economy, in late September, Dudley said the labor market was still not healthy and the broader recovery still needed monetary support from the Fed.